-To align executives' interests with those of shareholders, a requirement to build and maintain a shareholding in Solvay equivalent to 150% of fixed base remuneration for other ELT members is included in the Remuneration Policy.
+To align executives' interests with those of shareholders, a requirement to build and maintain a shareholding in Solvay equivalent to 150% of fixed base remuneration for the CEO and 100% of fixed base remuneration for other ELT members is included in the Remuneration Policy.
 This shareholding should normally be built up over a period not exceeding five years.